 why we care so much!

 In the days of technology overload, we believe in the power of a printed portrait.
-We fiercely protect your memories and they way they are displayed.
+We fiercely protect your memories and the way they are displayed.
 We know you have a lot going on and time goes by in such a flash.
 But don't worry.
 We are here.
 We will make sure that these most precious memories are printed with the highest quality care to be cherished by your family for years to come.

 Meet our team

 Jay and Kristi have been married for 14 years, have 3 fur babies and 15 nieces and nephews (yes, really!).
+Their families are most important to them.

 "When I was a teenager, I injured my shoulder horsing around in the pool with some friends.
 When it didn't get better, a chiropractor did an x-ray on my shoulder and discovered the bone in my shoulder was eroded by a tumor.
 I had the tumor removed when I was 16 but it came back 2 more times - the third time it came back, it was cancer.

 The morning of the surgery, my doctor came in the room and said he had been up all night researching.
 We were a little concerned at the "up all night" until he explained he wanted to use a cadaver bone instead of the steel rod that he originally planned.
 It would change from giving me 10% to 90% use of my arm.
-He changed my life and I have been cancer free ever since. "
+He changed my life and I have been cancer free ever since."

 Jay holds a B.S. in Nuclear Medicine Technology.
 He started Rocky Mountain Worm Company with his dad in 2010 and today he is Kristi's studio partner.